Murkirpus/ShieldPHP/README.md

 3. Optimizes DB tables
 4. Updates the file cache

+Installation and integration
+To install the system you need to:

+1. Copy all files to the /dos/ directory on your web server

+2. Configure the settings in the settings.php file

+3. Add the line

+require_once $_SERVER['DOCUMENT_ROOT'] . '/dos/security_monitor.php';

+to the beginning of the main site file

+4. Create tables in the database or run the cleanup.php script with the --create-tables parameter

+5. Set up periodic launch of cleanup.php via cron

+crontab -e
+*/15 * * * * curl -s -A "Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/121.0.0.0 Safari/537.36" https://mysite.com/dos/cleanup.php > /dev/null 2>&1

 ## Integration with other systems

 The system supports integration with external APIs via the `API_BLOCK_URL` and `API_BLOCK_KEY` settings in the `settings.php` file.